ORTHOREGEN'S® SECOND GENERATION PLATELET-BASED CELLULAR THERAPY IS ISOLATED FROM YOUR OWN BLOOD AND USED TO TREAT YOUR PAIN AND DYSFUNCTION.

 OrthoRegen® Second Generation Platelet Rich Plasma -

 Recently, with more and more research being completed in the regenerative medicine field, it is evident that a combination of regenerative medicine therapies may provide a greater response in our body's healing potential.
-Based on this research, OrthoRegen® is excited to now offer our Second Generation Platelet Rich Plasma therapy called Platelets Rich in Growth Factor and Hyaluronic Acid or PRGF-HA.
+Based on this research, OrthoRegen® is excited to now offer our Second Generation Platelet therapy called Platelet Enriched Growth Factors and Hyaluronic Acid or PEGF-HA.
 Numerous studies have shown that combining Hyaluronic Acid with cell based treatments such as PRP may provide increased benefits and longer lasting effects.
-We use our super concentrated Platelet Rich Plasma (PRP) system and combine it with highly concentrated growth factors from your blood.
+We use our super concentrating system and combine it with highly concentrated growth factors from your blood.
 Hyaluronic Acid is also injected to help form an extracellular matrix aiding in the cell's ability to heal tissue.

 The PRP procedure is considered a very safe and effective treatment.

 A small amount of the patient’s blood is taken, just as a blood test would be performed.
 The blood is then spun in a centrifuge to separate and concentrate the platelets.
 We then analyse the platelet solution to make sure our patients are receiving the appropriate cellular concentration and cellular counts for their condition.
 This plasma highly concentrated with platelets, and other cells is then injected into the site of injury or tissue degeneration under ultrasound or fluoroscopy guidance with precise, advanced, minimally invasive techniques.